P.16 Chapter Summary

 - Line Graphs:

-- Scales: Use even, logical intervals to cover data range without gaps.
+Use even, logical intervals to cover the data range. - Plotting:

 - Bar Charts: